Przemyśl: World War II

 The ghetto in Przemyśl was sealed off from the outside on 14 July 1942.
 By that time, there may have been as many as 24,000 Jews in the ghetto.
 On 27 July the Gestapo notified Judenrat about the forced resettlement program and posted notices that an "Aktion" (roundup for deportation to camps) was to be implemented involving almost all occupants.
 Exceptions were made for some essential, and Gestapo workers, who would have their papers stamped accordingly.
 On the same day, Major Max Liedtke, military commander of Przemyśl, ordered his troops to seize the bridge across the San river that connected the divided city, and halt the evacuation.
 The Gestapo were forced to give him permission to retain the workers performing service for the Wehrmacht (up to 100 Jews with families).
 For the actions undertaken by Liedtke and his adjutant Albert Battel in Przemyśl, Yad Vashem later named them "Righteous Among the Nations".
 The process of extermination of the Jews resumed thereafter.
 Until September 1943 almost all Jews were sent to the Auschwitz or Belzec extermination camps.
 The local branches of the Polish underground and the Żegota managed to save 415 Jews.
 According to a postwar investigation in German archives, 568 Poles were executed by the Germans for sheltering Jews in the area of Przemyśl, including Michał Kruk, hanged along with several others on 6 September 1943 in a public execution.
 Among the many Polish rescuers there, were the Banasiewicz, Kurpiel, Kuszek, Lewandowski, and Podgórski families.

+In October 1941, the Germans relocated the Stalag II F prisoner-of-war camp from Czarne to Przemyśl and renamed it Stalag 315, with some POWs, including Jews and Soviet communist political commisars, executed by the Sicherheitsdienst.
+In November 1942, the camp was moved to Villingen.
+Then in December 1942, the occupiers relocated the Stalag 327 prisoner-of-war camp from Sanok to Przemyśl with multiple subcamps founded in the area.
+It housed Italian, Dutch and Soviet POWs, with the Italians and Soviets suffering from malnutrition and infectious diseases, and Italians also subjected to mass executions by the Gestapo and SS.
+In July 1944, the camp was evacuated westwards in a death march with death rates reaching 50 men per day.

-The Red Army retook the town from German forces on 27 July 1944.
+The Red Army took the town from German forces on 27 July 1944.
 On 16 August 1945, a border agreement between the government of the Soviet Union and the Polish Provisional Government of National Unity, installed by the Soviets, was signed in Moscow.
-According to the so-called Curzon Line, the postwar eastern border of Poland has been established several kilometres to the east of Przemyśl.
+According to the so-called Curzon Line, the postwar eastern border of Poland was established several kilometres to the east of Przemyśl.